Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 Sensity® Shine lenses give your customers an exclusive look thanks to a mirror coating that is more intense in the light yet subtle when indoors.
 Sensity Shine lenses also deliver extra darkness when outdoors.

-Tips for the patient conversation
+Additional tips for the patient conversation

-Start with your questionnaire or ask questions mid-exam
+Start with your questionnaire or ask questions mid-exam.

 Getting the conversation started is often the hardest part for eye care providers.
 Add questions to your intake form to help initiate the conversation.
 Focus on family history, time spent outdoors, and time driving.
-Another tip: ask them to bring their prescription sunglasses to the exam during scheduling or confirming their appointment.
+Another tip: ask them to bring their prescription sunglasses to the exam during scheduling or when confirming their appointment.

 Talk about eye anatomy